Regret Minimization in Stackelberg Games with Side Information: Introduction

 In the stochastic follower setting we show that the greedy algorithm (\Cref{alg:adv_contexts}), which estimates the leader's expected utility for the given context and plays the mixed strategy which maximizes their estimate, achieves no-regret as long as the total variation distance between their estimate and the true distribution is decreasing with time.
 We then show how to instantiate the leader's estimation procedure so that the regret of~\Cref{alg:adv_contexts} is $O(\min\{K, A_f\}\sqrt{T \log(T)})$, where $T$ is the time horizon, $K$ is the number of follower types, and $A_f$ is the number of follower actions.
 In the stochastic context setting, we show the leader can obtain $O(\sqrt{K T \log(T)} + K)$ regret by playing Hedge over a finite set of policies (\Cref{alg:adv_followers}).
-An important intermediate result in both settings is that it is (nearly) without loss of generality to consider leader policies which map to a finite set of mixed strategies $\cE_{\vz}$, given context $\vz$.\footnote{Specifically, we show that a leader who is restricted to playing such policies incurs negligible regret when compared to a leader who is not.}
+An important intermediate result in both settings is that it is (nearly) without loss of generality to consider leader policies which map to a finite set of mixed strategies $\cE_{\vz}$, given context $\vz$.\footnote{Specifically, a leader who is restricted to playing such policies incurs negligible additional regret.\looseness-1}\looseness-1